Terrario, a Terraria rewrite for the calculator

 Here are a few screenshots of the progress so far (some may be out-of-date):

-The control scheme and a crafting guide can be found in MANUAL.txt (controls are also listed in the About menu).
+The control scheme and a crafting guide can be found in the game's About menu.

 This forum page is updated regularly with the latest release of the game, as well as a changelog in the comments.